petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

 ## Use EncryptFormatAll feature for data disks on Linux VMs

 The **EncryptFormatAll** parameter reduces the time for Linux data disks to be encrypted.
-Partitions meeting certain criteria will be formatted, along with their current file systems, then remounted back to where they were before command execution.
+Partitions meeting certain criteria are formatted, along with their current file systems, then remounted back to where they were before command execution.
 If you wish to exclude a data disk that meets the criteria, you can unmount it before running the command.

- After running this command, any drives that were mounted previously will be formatted, and the encryption layer will be started on top of the now empty drive.
+ After running this command, any drives that were mounted previously are formatted, and the encryption layer will be started on top of the now empty drive.
 When this option is selected, the temporary disk attached to the VM is also encrypted.
 If the temporary disk is reset, Azure Disk Encryption will reformat and re-encrypt the VM's temporary disk at the next opportunity.
-Once the resource disk is encrypted, the [Microsoft Azure Linux Agent](../extensions/agent-linux.md) will not be able to manage the resource disk and enable the swap file, but you may manually configure the swap file.
+Once the resource disk is encrypted, the [Microsoft Azure Linux Agent](../extensions/agent-linux.md) is not able to manage the resource disk and enable the swap file, but you may manually configure the swap file.

 >[!WARNING]
 > EncryptFormatAll shouldn't be used when there is needed data on a VM's data volumes.
 You may exclude disks from encryption by unmounting them.
 You should first try out the EncryptFormatAll first on a test VM, understand the feature parameter and its implication before trying it on the production VM.
 The EncryptFormatAll option formats the data disk and all the data on it will be lost.
 Before proceeding, verify that disks you wish to exclude are properly unmounted. </br></br>